Skip to main content

 The Greenwood Initiative

-As a 2020 presidential candidate, Mike presented a policy agenda to tackle this racial wealth disparity.
+As a 2020 presidential candidate, Mike presented a policy agenda to tackle this wealth disparity.
 He called the policy agenda the Greenwood Initiative in remembrance of the hundreds killed in Tulsa’s Greenwood neighborhood during the 1921 race massacre there.
-The name also acknowledges how racism has prevented Black families from building wealth for centuries.
+The name also acknowledges how structural racism has prevented Black communities and families from building wealth for centuries.
 When he ended his campaign, Mike decided he’d continue to pursue the aims of Greenwood through philanthropy and asked his team at Bloomberg Philanthropies to identify ways to make a difference.
 From there, the current iteration of the Greenwood Initiative was born.

 Recent News

-Using Data to Advance Racial Wealth Equity
+Using Data to Tackle the Wealth Gap

 Read more